fenago/ml-scikit-keras-tensorflow/labs/lab_1.md

 challenges you may face, and cover how to evaluate and fine-tune a Machine Learning system.

-This chapter introduces a lot of fundamental concepts (and jargon) that every data scientist should know by heart.
-It will be a high-level overview (it's the only chapter without much code), all rather simple, but you should make sure everything is crystal clear to you before continuing on to the rest of the book.
+This lab introduces a lot of fundamental concepts (and jargon) that every data scientist should know by heart.
+It will be a high-level overview (it's the only lab without much code), all rather simple, but you should make sure everything is crystal clear to you before continuing on to the rest of the course.
 So grab a coffee and let's get started!